350 endangered spiders released into the wild

 “People have asked us why we bother to go to such great lengths to conserve this species and my answer to that is if we don’t, then who will?
 We should care about all the different species around us.”

-Fen raft spiders are one of only two British spiders that are fully protected by law and are named after their ability to float on water in the fens and wetlands where they live – thanks to their hairy legs.
+Fen raft spiders are one of only two British spiders that are fully protected by law and are named after their ability to float on water in the fens and wetlands where they live – all thanks to their hairy legs.